Class SetAttackerSpell

 During a

-firing, changes the EntityReference.ATTACKER
+TargetAcquisitionEvent or a PhysicalAttackEvent firing, changes the EntityReference.ATTACKER to the specified target.

-, stealth is not lost.
+When using a TargetAcquisitionTrigger, stealth is not lost.
 When

-, stealth is lost.
+using PhysicalAttackTrigger, stealth is lost.

-If the attacker is changed during a physical attack target acquisition, the original attacker will not lose an Attribute.NUMBER_OF_ATTACKS
+If the attacker is changed during a physical attack target acquisition, the original attacker will not lose an Attribute.NUMBER_OF_ATTACKS.
+The card using this spell is responsible for

 decrementing the number of attacks in that scenario.